Saggy Tahir: Republican Party

 Tahir joins U.S. Rep. Keith Ellison (D-MN), U.S. Rep André Carson (D-IN), State Rep. Ako Abdul-Samad (D-IA), State Del.
 Saqib Ali (D-MD); and State Senator Larry Shaw (D-NC) as the only elected Muslim officials in the United States of America as of 2006.
-Tahir is the only elected Muslim who is in the Republican Party.

 A former Manchester party chairman said that among the reasons Tahir's campaign was greeted by Republicans was for "the potential he has to draw minorities to the party."
 Soon after taking office Tahir was made head of the Manchester Republican City Committee.
 Tahir pledged that the Manchester Republicans would not focus on partisanship and instead concentrate on "issues such as taxes, the senior center and schools".
 He told a reporter, "These are the things the people are interested in; it's not a fight between two neighbors."
 In 2002 Tahir stepped down and Ed Mosca became the head of the Manchester Republican Committee.

 Tahir has been worried about the perception American-Muslims in general have had for his party for some time.
 Before the 2004 elections, Tahir told the BBC that he was worried that Republicans could be losing the Muslim-American vote.
 He explained "I am concerned about the backlash by the American Muslim community.
 But I believe the Republican Party will try to mend fences and make sure they don't desert the party."
 This worry appears to have been justified as "According to (the Council on American-Islamic Relations) CAIR 78% of Muslims voted Republican in 2000...because many American Muslims say they share the same social values as the Republicans."
 But as of 2006 "A pre-election CAIR survey revealed that 42 percent Muslim voters consider themselves members of the Democratic Party while only 17 per cent are Republican."
 Polls indicate this is because they "strongly oppose the war in Iraq" and have a "deep disaffection with the Bush administration".